 By Uma Ramasubramanian

-Having starred in films like “Upkar”, “Hariyali Aur Raasta”, “Woh Kaun Thi”, “Himalaya Ki God Mein”, “Roti Kapda Aur Makaan” and “Kranti”, the National Award winner and Padma Shri awardee has also directed over five films, including “Roti Kapda Aur Makaan”.
+Having starred in films like “Hariyali Aur Rasta”, “Woh Kaun Thi?”, “Himalay Ki God Mein” and “Kranti”, the National Award winner and Padma Shri awardee has also directed several films, including “Roti Kapada Aur Makaan”.

 Commenting on the debate on whether Pakistani talent should be allowed to work in India or not, the legendary actor said: “We also had problems releasing our films then.
 If government allows (one) to work with Pakistani actors then it’s fine, or else I will not work.”